affort/ReprodMcKinnonEA2024/README.md

 The code produced and shared by the authors, `synthetic_data_tests.py`, was used as a reference.
 My reproduced code is in `Reprod_Synthetic_McKinnonEA2024.r`.
 An Rmarkdown version is in `Reprod_Synthetic_McKinnonEA2024.rmd`, and the output is visible in `Reprod_Synthetic_McKinnonEA2024.pdf`.

+Please email me (Teng Wei Yeo) at yeotengwei@gmail.com if you have any questions.

 ## Summary
 McKinnon et al. (2024, Fig. S2) propose a non-parametric test for detecting trends in the magnitude of the difference between extremes and the median over time.
 The null hypothesis is that there is no change in the variance.